 Make Sure All Device is Updated with Anti-Malware Applications

 Anti-malware applications can detect ransomware.
-Investing in a zero-day security measure can help ensure that this breach doesn’t create havoc on your operations.
+Investing in a zero-day security measure can help ensure that this data breach doesn’t create havoc on your operations.
 With that said, it is crucial to make sure that these anti-malware apps are updated.
 Otherwise, you do not get the full benefit of the security measure.

 Do Not Forget to Have Back-ups